 Cohen is especially amazed by the determination and creativity of researchers who might not be your first picks for the fight with SARS-CoV-2.
 “We have people who are coming at this from a completely different perspective,” she says.
 “Cornell engineers are exploring mechanical and structural mechanisms that they could use to target the virus.
 Other people are thinking about how can they make rapid use of point-of-care testing.”

 A Uniquely Cornell Contribution to a Global Effort

-The OVPR Seed Grant program gives priority to creative ideas that leverage the unique capabilities of a researcher’s lab, colleague network, and the Cornell research community at large.
+The OVPRI Seed Grant program gives priority to creative ideas that leverage the unique capabilities of a researcher’s lab, colleague network, and the Cornell research community at large.

 “One of the things that sets Cornell apart is our ethos of collaboration—bringing together multidisciplinary research teams that can approach a challenge from different angles,” says Cohen.
 “I am already looking forward to seeing those projects that pull people together from different disciplines for a common purpose—where the sum is greater than the parts.”

 The four entities behind the OVPRI SARS-CoV-2 Seed Grants are collaborating with the Cornell Center for Social Sciences (CCSS) and the Cornell Atkinson Center for Sustainability, both of which are implementing similar seed grant programs.
 Together, the participating units are coordinating efforts to identify and cross-fund the strongest proposals.
 The emphasis is on collaborative teams that leverage a wide range of disciplinary approaches and utilize the state-of-the-art technologies that are available on the Cornell campus.